arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/getting-started-matter-display/getting-started-matter-display.md

 In this tutorial you learned how to use the Nano Matter Display expansion kit, leveraging all its features like the E-ink screen to display high-contrast graphics with a low power consumption on 2.9" 384x168 resolution.
 Features like the built-in RGB LED, the 3-axis accelerometer and the temperature and humidity sensor were explained.

-Thanks to the E-ink display, your IoT oriented products can have a better and more natural user experience while maintaining a low power consumption.
-Allowing you to set up and commission your solution scanning the QR code and showing real-time sensor data on the screen it's a game changer feature for your IoT solutions.
+Thanks to the E-ink display, your IoT-oriented products can have a better and more natural user experience while maintaining a low power consumption.
+Allowing you to set up and commission your solution by scanning the QR code and showing real-time sensor data on the screen, being a game-changer feature for your IoT solutions.

 ### Next Steps